 For the cheapest flights to Saing Petersburg, Air France’s Oh-la-la deals get you up to 30% off on all flights to Russia.

 Looking to save on accommodation?
 Use my Booking discount code and get 15% on all accommodation rentals in St. Petersburg.
 Alternatively, if you’re looking for something more fancy, this offer gets you 10% off at all Radisson Hotels in town.

 Finally, if you’re planning to rent a car in Saint Petersburg, use this special offer and get 15% off on car rentals.

 Did you ever visit Saint Petersburg in the winter?
 Would you like to visit someday?
+What do you think about the winter in Saint Petersburg?
 Do you think we forgot to mention some important winter activities?
 Let us know in the comments!